 Everyone fights for the extra “globs” of whipped topping and chocolate that collect in the centre.

 In the end it turned out to be a very Happy Birthday for Marlie!
-I think she was secretly happy she was able to enjoy a yummy, familiar birthday cake without breaking the Weight Watchers points bank!
+She was able to enjoy a yummy, familiar birthday cake and everyone in the family was happy too!